needle-mirror/com.unity.sentis/Documentation~/onnx-model-importer-properties.md

 This section only appears if there was a problem when Sentis imported and optimized the model.
 You can usually still run the model, but you might get unexpected results.

 You can add a custom layer to implement a missing operator.
-Refer to the `CustomLayer` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Add a custom layer` example in the [sample scripts](package-samples.md) for an example.

 ## Additional resources